chaanakyaaM/max_nhl_scraper/README.md

 ## Contributing

-Contributions to nhl_scraper are welcome!
+Contributions to max_nhl_scraper are welcome!
 Please feel free to submit pull requests or open issues to discuss potential improvements or report bugs.

 ## Contact